 3. The timing of the transaction

-You’ll also want to determine whether you’d benefit more from selling private company stock now, or from holding onto stock that may increase or decrease in value over time.
+Other than getting professional tax advice and investment advice, you’ll also want to determine whether you’d benefit more from selling private company stock now, or from holding onto stock that may increase or decrease in value over time.

 Think about why you want to sell your shares in the first place.
 Do you want to reinvest the cash in reliable public stocks or other high-growth startups?
 Make a down payment on a new house?
 Pay off your student loans?

-You could also perform a private analysis of whether selling your shares or holding onto them would be more beneficial for you.
+You could also perform a private analysis of whether selling shares or holding onto them would be more beneficial for you.